spatie/laravel-resource-links/README.md

 When creating a single resource `UserResource::make($user)` you sometimes only want to have an object with a data section and without a meta section.
 So you can, for example, convert the resource to an array.

-In this case, global endpoints will not be included, but only the endpoints specific to the resource.
+In this case, global endpoints will be excluded, and only the endpoints specific to the resource will be included.
 You can merge global endpoints with the other endpoints like so:

 ``` php
 class UserResource extends JsonResource